shuizhongyueming/replace.yazi/README.md

 # replace.yazi

-A yazi plugin to copy yanked file to replace the selected file
+A yazi plugin to copy yanked file to replace the hovered file

 ## Install